Office Information Technology

 OFIT 2236 – Desktop Publishing & Office Applications

 An overview of the purpose and description of desktop publishing covering basic layout and design capabilities using a hands-on approach on the computer.
 Students will be able to develop a portfolio of published assignments, desktop terminology and critiques of effective and poor design concepts in desktop communications.
 Included will be the understanding of the desktop publishing process, preparing internal documents, creating letterheads, business cards, personal documents, promotional documents, brochures, booklets, promotional documents and creating newsletters.
 The course will also include integration between the various office applications of Word, PowerPoint and Publisher.

 OFIT 2290 – Internship

 4 credits | Prerequisite: Students must have completed 25 credit hours in the Office Information Technology studies area with a grade of "C" or above in each course.

-A supervised on or off-campus office work experience applying knowledge and skills learned in the classroom or online learning experience.
-Fourteen hours of work per week is required for two credits.
+A supervised on or off–campus office work experience applying knowledge and skills learned in the classroom or on-line learning experience.
+Twenty-one (21) hours of work per week required for three credits.
 An on–campus seminar or online learning seminar will be included for one credit hour.
 Students must have completed 25 credit hours in the Office Information Technology studies area with a grade of “C” or above in each course.

 OFIT 2299 – Research Project